Disneyland Paris Itinerary: 2 Parks in 1 Day

 The pink building at the entrance to Disneyland Park in Paris with a Mickey flower arrangement.

-The gorgeous entrance to Disneyland Park
+The gorgeous entrance to Disneyland Park.

-Fantasyland is perfect for small children with relaxed rides like Peter Pan, Dumbo, and Snow White.
-Elsewhere, you’ll find thrilling rollercoasters and detail orientated dark rides like Phantom Manor and Pirates of the Caribbean.
+Fantasyland is perfect for small children with relaxed rides like Peter Pan, Dumbo, and my fave, it’s a small world.

-What we like most about Disneyland Park is how beautiful it is.
 It’s a wonderful place to wander—down the arcades next to Main Street, into caves on Adventure Isle, around the lake in Frontierland, under the castle to the Dragon’s Lair.

 Moving sculptures outside Sleeping Beauty Castle at Disneyland Paris